corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/authentication/authentication.md

 {{< note >}}

-Unauthorized responses will return the configured authentication types and their parameters via [WWW-Authenticate](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/WWW-Authenticate) response headers.
+When a client response is unauthorized, the node uses [WWW-Authenticate](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/WWW-Authenticate) response headers to provide details on supported authentication types and their parameters.

 {{< /note >}}